dutangc/CASdatasets/man-md/usprivautoclaim.md

 # US Private Auto Claims

+## Description

  This dataset contains claim amounts for private motor insurance from a US property and casualty insurer.
 Claims that were not closed by the year end are excluded.
 A risk classification is available and is based on driver and vehicle characteristics.

 ```r
 data(usprivautoclaim)